-Dalat, Vietnam is a former French hill station nestled in the central highland region, about a six-hour ride from Saigon.
+Looking for things to do in Dalat?
+This former French hill station nestled in the central highland region is about a six-hour ride from Saigon.

 A popular destination among locals and foreigners alike, Dalat experiences a median temperature of 60 to 75°F (15-25°C) year-round, which has earned it the nickname “The City of Eternal Spring.”
 The combination of cool weather, scenic lake vistas, and a landscape blanketed in evergreens creates a charming character unlike any other city in Vietnam.
 The city proper loops around a picturesque manmade lake but on the outskirts of the city lie kaleidoscopic pagodas and raging waterfalls begging to be explored.
 Rent a motorbike and zip through the winding roads flanked by coffee and tea plantations as far as the eye can see.
-Here are my top five picks plus some honorable mentions in Vietnam’s most artistic city.
+Here are my top five things to do in Dalat, Vietnam’s most artistic city.

 1. Adrenaline Junkies: Go Canyoning!